Phantom-VK/VideoCallingApp/README.md

 ## Setup :hammer:

-- You can clone the project from the WebRTC Kotlin Sample repository.
+- You can clone the original project from the WebRTC Kotlin Sample repository.

 ```// Clone original repository
   git clone https://github.com/developerspace-samples/WebRTC-Kotlin-Sample.git
 ```

+- You can clone the current updated project here

 ```// Clone this repository
   git clone https://github.com/Phantom-VK/VideoCallingApp
 ```